icfnext/aem-monitoring/docs/topologies.md

 # Supported Topologies

-AEM Monitoring supports 3 primary topologies withing an AEM environment: Multiple on-instance, single on-instance, and single off-instance.
+AEM Monitoring supports 4 primary topologies withing an AEM environment: Multiple on-instance, single on-instance, single off-instance, and New Relic.
 The on-instance topologies use an [H2](http://www.h2database.com) database stored on the AEM server itself (and utilizing the machine's own storage), whereas off-instance configurations can utilize several other database engines.
 MySQL, MariaDB, and Aurora have been tested and verified as off-instance database engines, but in theory any database supported by [jOOQ](https://www.jooq.org/) can be used.
+The New Relic configuration requires a [New Relic](https://newrelic.com/) subscription, and installation of the [Java agent](https://docs.newrelic.com/docs/agents/java-agent) on all instances.
 Setup and usage for each of the configurations is discussed below.

+It is worth noting that different environments can support different topologies without differing your code base.
+For example, a common setup might involve developers working with an H2 setup on their local instances, while higher environments are configured to use a New Relic topology.

 ## Multiple On-Instance
 Multiple on-instance topologies use a separate H2 database for each AEM instance.
 A service on author calls servlets on the publish instances to "reverse replicate" monitoring data to the author instance, where the AEM Monitoring console is accessed.
 The benefit of this topology is that data from the publish instance(s) will not be lost when the author instance is offline.
 The downside is that there is a small overhead on author and publish instances for the data replication.